sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 ![teamd smooth update](/doc/lag/images/teamd_smooth_upgrade.svg)

-The Teamd container contains multiple processes, such as teamd, teammgrd, teamdctl, teamsyncd, etc. teamd process can send and receive LACPDUs with the peer through the port. teamd can update the kernel module (team.ko) status via Netlink. teamsyncd can receive Netlink events and convert them to ASIC as configuration through SWSS.
+The teamd container contains multiple processes, such as teamd, teammgrd, teamdctl, teamsyncd, etc. teamd process can send and receive LACPDUs with the peer through the port. teamd can update the kernel module (team.ko) status via Netlink. teamsyncd can receive Netlink events and convert them to ASIC as configuration through SWSS.

 ![ teamd structure](/doc/lag/images/structure_of_teamd_container.svg)